superduper-io/superduper/docs/hr/content/use_cases/vector_search/video_search.md

+---
+sidebar_position: 3
+---

+# Video

-# Search within videos with text
+## Search within videos with text

 ## Introduction
 This notebook outlines the process of searching for specific textual information within videos and retrieving relevant video segments.
 To accomplish this, we utilize various libraries and techniques, such as: